tobiscr/application-connector-manager/docs/user/technical-reference/runtime-agent/03-10-ucl-connection.md

 To see how to create the Secret, see the [tutorial](./tutorials/01-90-configure-runtime-agent-with-compass.md).

 ## Connection Status

 The connection status is preserved in the [Connection](../../resources/04-20-compassconnection.md) custom resource (CR).
 This CR also stores the Connector URL and the Director URL.

+> [!NOTE]
-Please be aware that UCL was previously called `Compass`.
+> Mind that UCL was previously called Compass.
 For historical reasons, the Connection CR is still called `CompassConnection`.

 ## Reconnecting